wxWidgets/website/develop/roadmap/index.md

 ## Development branch and 3.2

 New development happens on 3.1 branch.
 The latest version is 3.1.6, released on April 4, 2022.
-It will be followed by 3.2.0, which will become the new stable branch, soon.
+It will be followed by 3.1.7, to be released in the beginning of June, which will be the final release in 3.1.x series and then, preliminarily in July, by 3.2.0, which will become the new stable branch, soon.

-The only remaining change that we still plan to implement before 3.2.0 release is the addition of the [new API for customizing native file dialogs](https://github.com/wxWidgets/wxWidgets/issues/14770).
+The only big remaining feature that we still plan to implement before 3.2.0 release is the addition of the [new API for customizing native file dialogs](https://github.com/wxWidgets/wxWidgets/issues/14770).

 ## Further plans